The Hardy Boys: 1959–1979

 The Hardy Boys volumes were extensively revised beginning in 1959 at the insistence of publishers Grosset & Dunlap, and against the wishes of Harriet Adams.
 The revision project, which also encompassed the Nancy Drew Mystery Stories, was sparked largely by letters that parents had been writing to Grosset & Dunlap since at least 1948, complaining about the prevalence of racial stereotypes in the books.
 Volume 14 in the Hardy Boys series, The Hidden Harbor Mystery (1935), was singled out for particular and repeated attention for its portrayal of a black criminal who organizes a gang of black boys and treats whites disrespectfully.
 As one parent put it, the books were "ingraining the old race-riot type of fear."
 As such letters became more frequent, Grosset & Dunlap informed the Stratemeyer Syndicate that the books must be revised and such stereotypes excised.
-The end result, however, was less the removal of stereotypes than the removal of non-white characters altogether and the creation of an "ethnically cleansed Bayport."
+The result, however, was less the removal of stereotypes than the removal of non-white characters altogether and the creation of an "ethnically cleansed Bayport."
 By the 1970s, however, the series began to re-introduce black characters.

 An additional rationale for the revisions was a drop in sales, which became particularly significant by the mid-1960s.
 Accordingly, the revisions focused on streamlining the texts, as well as eliminating stereotypes.
 The books were shortened from 25 chapters to 20 and the writing style was made terser.
 Difficult words such as "ostensible" and "presaged" were eliminated, as was slang.
 As a result of the new, more streamlined writing style, the books focus more on non-stop action than on building atmosphere, and "prolonged suspense [is] evaporated."
 The books were also aimed at an increasingly younger audience with shorter attention spans.
 For this reason, many commentators find the new versions nothing less than "eviscerated", foremost among them being the first Hardy Boys ghostwriter, Leslie McFarlane, who agreed with a reporter's statement that the books had been "gutted."